-Submitting written assignments: All written work must be submitted as attachments to the assignment modules in the BlazeView course website using Word or rtf formats.
+Submitting written assignments: All written work must be submitted as attachments to the drop box in the BlazeView course website using Word or rtf formats.
 If you use any word processing program other than Microsoft Word, please save your document in Rich Text Format (rtf).
-All written work file names should begin with your last name and first initial and include the assignment name as the file name, for example: MostL_tour.docx
+All written work file names must begin with your last name and first initial and include the assignment name as the file name, for example: DrouillardC_Observation.docx